Skip to content

 • Next, repeat [inc, 3 sc] x 5 times around.
 Finish the last sc with the yarn tail.

-• Pull the yarn completely through the stitch, thread the needle, and make a needle-formed stitch.
+• Pull the yarn completely through the stitch, thread the yarn tail onto a needle, and make a needle-formed stitch.
 Tighten the stitch very firmly.

 Stitch count: 30 stitches (31 including the needle-formed stitch).